New here? Start with the complete side hustle guide →

 For each board:

-• Write a proper description — 2–3 sentences using natural language and relevant keywords
+• Write a proper description — 2–3 sentences in natural language with relevant keywords

-• Set the category — Pinterest uses this to classify your board, so choose the most relevant option
+• Set the category — Pinterest uses this to classify your board, so pick the closest one

-• Make it public — secret boards don’t appear in search
+• Make it public — secret boards don’t show up in search

-Aim to create 10–15 boards before you start actively promoting your account.
-Populate each one with at least 10–15 pins before moving on.
+Aim for 10–15 boards before you start actively promoting your account, and put at least 10–15 pins in each before moving on.

 Recommended reading: Pinterest Board Strategy